Power-Softmax: Towards Secure LLM Inference over Encrypted Data: METHOD

-By examine the $i$-th row of the unnormalized attention scores $ S_i = \left[\frac{1}{ \sqrt{d_k}} {QK^T}\right]_i $, it is clear that Eq.~\ref{eq:PolyAttention} and Eq.~\ref{eq:LengthAgnosticAttention} can lead to training instability when applying \PowerSoftmax, as when $ |S_{i,j} | > 1$, ${|S_{i,j}|}^p $ can become very large, causing overflow, and when $|S_{i,j}| < 1$, $|S_{i,j}|^p$ can become very small, leading to underflow.
-In Transformers, a similar problem occurs with the traditional \Softmax, which is mitigated using the \textit{log-sum-exp trick} to scale the values of $|S_{i}|$ within a manageable range.
-Inspired by this, we propose a more stable version of our \PowerSoftmax variant: This method leverages the fact that \PowerSoftmax is invariant to division of its input by a constant $c > 0$ (similar to \Softmax which is invariant under the subtraction of a constant).
+} where $c = \norm{\mathbf{x}}_\infty + \delta$ and $\delta$ is a small positive number introduced to avoid division by 0.
+This method leverages the fact that \PowerSoftmax is invariant to division of its input by a constant $c > 0$ (similar to \Softmax which is invariant under the subtraction ).
 By selecting $c$ such that $\forall j |S_{i,j}| < 1$, we (i) ensure that the input values stay within a range where floating-point precision is more reliable $(0 < |S_{i,j}| < 1)$, and (ii) stretch (or shrink) the values of $x$ to have a similar scale across different coordinates, preventing the loss of significant digits during division.
 Fig.~\ref{fig:MainFig} (middle) illustrates our HE-friendly training variant, built on top of Eqs.~\ref{eq:LipschitzPolyAttention} and~\ref{eq:stableeVariant}, compared to the original attention.